yosbelms/cor/docs/get_started.md

 ### From GitHub

 Available releases can be downloaded from [here](https://github.com/yosbelms/cor/releases).
 Once downloaded, decompress the bundle (.zip or .tar).
-The main script can be found at `cor/dis/cor.js`
+The main script can be found at `cor/dis/cor.js` ready to be included in production evironments.

 ### With Bower
 If you prefer [Bower](http://bower.io) as package manager make sure to have [Node.js](http://nodejs.org) and [Bower](http://bower.io) installed.